awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 1. Enter the following settings in the **Database Activity Stream** window:
    + For **Master key**, choose a key from the list of AWS KMS keys\.
+**Note**
+ If your Aurora MySQL cluster can't access AWS KMS keys, follow the instructions in [Network Prerequisites for Aurora MySQL Database Activity Streams](#DBActivityStreams.Prereqs) to enable such access first\.

      The master key is used to encrypt the key that in turn encrypts the database activity logged\.
 You must choose a master key other than the default key\.
 For more information about encryption keys and AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide\.*
    + For **Database activity stream mode**, choose **Asynchronous** or **Synchronous**\.
+**Note**
+ Currently, this choice only applies to Aurora PostgreSQL\.
+For Aurora MySQL, you can use only asynchronous mode\.
    + Choose **Apply immediately**\.

      If you choose **Schedule for the next maintenance window**, the database doesn't restart right away\.
-Instead, it remains in the PENDING REBOOT state\.
-In this case, the database activity stream will not start until either the next maintenance window or a manual restart\.
+Instead, it remains in the `PENDING REBOOT` state\.
+In this case, the database activity stream doesn't start until the next maintenance window\.

    When you're done entering settings, choose **Continue**\.